SomyaAgar/Uber_Data_Analysis/README.md

 - Categorized trips based on time slots: Morning, Afternoon, Evening, Night.

 ### Visualization Prep:
-- Grouped and aggregated data for meaningful insights.
+- Aggregated and grouped data for insightful observations.

-## 📈 Data Visualization Techniques
+## Data Visualization Techniques
-Utilized a range of Python visualization libraries to reveal hidden patterns:
+Utilized a range of Python visualization libraries to reveal patterns:
 - Bar Charts
 - Count Plots
 - Displots
 - Line Charts

-## 🔍 Key Insights
+## Key Insights
-- 🚘 Business rides far outnumber personal rides.
+- Business rides exceeds the number of personal rides.
-- 📅 Fridays see the highest volume of rides in a week.
+- Most of the rides in one week are on Fridays.
-- ⏰ Peak ride bookings occur in the afternoon (10 AM – 3 PM).
+- Afternoon (10 AM – 3 PM) is the peak time of booking rides.
-- ❄️ Ride bookings drop significantly in winter months (Nov, Dec, Jan).
+- Ride bookings drop significantly in winter months (Nov, Dec, Jan).
-- 📍 Meetings are the most frequently stated purpose for business travel.
+- Meetings are the most frequently stated purpose for business travel.
-- 📏 Most rides are under 25 miles, with usage dropping as distance increases.
+- The majority of rides are less than 25 miles, with use declining with increasing distance.
-- ❓ A large number of rides have missing purpose labels, highlighting a data quality challenge often seen in real-world datasets.
+- The majority of rides lack purpose labels, underscoring a data quality issue common in real-world datasets.

-## 🛠️ Tools & Technologies
+## Tools & Technologies
 - Python
 - Jupyter Notebook
 - Pandas